matget/home-assistant-addons/README.md

 - Home Assistant with local add-on support
 - Google Sheets document shared with a service account: link & json file (download from google service)
 - Telegram Bot Token & Chat ID
+  * you will need to define all the details in the addon's configuration

 ---